jojozhuang/jojozhuang.github.io/_posts/2016-03-15-building-course-player-with-signalr-and-aspnet.md

     }
 }
 ```

-### 2.10 Running and Testing
+### 2.4 Running and Testing
 Start the web project.
+Home page contains some useful information related to SignalR.
 ![MIME Type](/public/pics/2016-03-15/homepage.png)
 Switch to 'Dummy Player'.
 On the top of the player, there is the slider bar and a Play button.
 There are two canvases below the slider bar.
 The left one is for screenshot and the right one is for whiteboard.
 ![MIME Type](/public/pics/2016-03-15/dummyhomepage.png)